Webiny Blog

 Now that our API is up and running, let’s create the front end of our application with Nuxt.

-Setting Up the Frontend
+Setting up the frontend

 We’ll be using Nuxt.js 3 to build out the frontend for our Photo gallery app.
 Nuxt is a web framework built on Vue.js that offers server-side rendering capabilities, automatic routing, and much more.